-This plan recommends extending the existing northern terminus of Woodland Drive (60-foot rightof-way) at Medical Park Drive to connect to Dennis Avenue for the purpose of improving connectivity for all transportation modes.
+This plan recommends extending the existing northern terminus of Woodland Drive (60-foot right-of-way) south of Medical Park Drive to connect to Dennis Avenue for the purpose of improving connectivity for all transportation modes.
 This plan envisions a connection designed for safe vehicle, pedestrian and bicycle travel that ultimately connects to Dennis Avenue.
-This recommendation would only be fully realized with the redevelopment of the medical office use located at the southeastern corner of Dennis and Georgia Avenues.
+The road segment from the current dead-end terminus and Medical Park Drive will be classified as a secondary residential roadway (SR-1).
+The road segment between Dennis Avenue and Medical Park Drive will be classified as a Business District Street (B-1): this recommendation would only be fully realized with the redevelopment of the medical office use located at the southeastern corner of Dennis and Georgia Avenues.
+Furthermore, this plan recommends a full movement, protected signalized intersection at Medical Park Drive and Georgia Avenue.

 The road design should include buffered sidewalks on both sides.
 The design of the pedestrian facility should reflect the current best practices for widths and composition.
 The intersection should be evaluated for appropriate traffic controls.
 Pedestrian crossing facilities, such as high-visibility crosswalks, should also be included in the intersection design.
 The bikeway should ensure a level of traffic stress (LTS) no higher than two on the LTS scale established by the 2018 Bicycle Master Plan.
-This recommendation to connect the two dead ends of Woodland Drive in Forest Glen advances the Glenmont to Silver Spring Breezeway recommendation made in the 2018 Bicycle Master Plan.
+This recommendation to connect the dead ends of Woodland Drive in the Forest Glen neighborhood advances the Glenmont to Silver Spring Breezeway recommendation made in the 2018 Bicycle Master Plan.